UN envoy: Libya lurching from emergencies as extremists grow

-UNITED NATIONS (AP) — The U.N. envoy for Libya says the country has lurched from one emergency to another in recent weeks and warns that the Islamic State extremist group is expanding operations and Libya could become a refuge for terrorist groups of all persuasions.
+UNITED NATIONS (AP) — The U.N. envoy for Libya said the country has lurched from one emergency to another in recent weeks and warned that the Islamic State extremist group is expanding its operations and Libya could become a refuge for terrorist groups of all persuasions.

 Ghassan Salame told the Security Council Wednesday that “the status quo in Libya is untenable.”